Blepharoplasty (Eyelid Surgery)

 Can Eyelid Surgery Be Combined With Other Procedures?

 Eyelid surgery may be combined with a few different facial procedures, both surgical and non-surgical.
 Some patients choose to incorporate their eyelid surgery into a full or mid facelift.
 In some instances, it is advantageous to combine eyelid surgery with a brow lift.
 Non-surgical treatments that may enhance the results of eyelid surgery include dermal fillers, Botox, and laser skin resurfacing.
 During your consultation with Dr. Lipton, we will listen to your desired outcome and discuss your needs and preferences to formulate the most appropriate treatment plan.

 Recovery after Eyelid Surgery

-After eyelid surgery, we may advice patients to apply lubricating drops, ointment and cold compresses to help healing and minimize side effects.
+After eyelid surgery, we may advise patients to apply lubricating drops, ointment, and a cold compress to help with healing and minimize side effects.
 Most patients will return to work within a few days to a week.
 Patients should avoid exercise and strenuous activities for at least 2 weeks.
 Dr. Lipton will remove stitches after 3 or 4 days.
 Most swelling and other side effects typically subside within 2 weeks.
 Patients should not wear contact lenses or eye makeup until 2 weeks after surgery.
 Patients will typically wear dark sunglasses outside or in bright light for 2 weeks to protect their eyes from sun and wind.

 Risks of Blepharoplasty